 While it normally takes 45 minutes for me to ride to my place of work from my home every day, now the same commute (Kaggadasapura main road to Corporation circle) takes about a one-and-half hour, double the usual time, as I dodge through innumerable potholes along the way.

 Every time I begin my commute following a heavy downpour has become a matter of life and death as the crater-like potholes are increasing by each passing day.

 Especially, if that stretch of the road is an unchartered territory, crossing each puddle of water, which is no less than a mini-pond, becomes an uphill task.

-The Kaggadasapura road despite being a busy stretch with Bagmane Tech Park, Defence Avionics Research Establishment and Defence Avionics Research Establishment among other important institutions, cries for attention, at least temporary repairs, as officials turn a blind eye.
+The Kaggadasapura road despite being a busy stretch with Bagmane Tech Park, Defence Avionics Research Establishment and Defence Research and Development Organisation among other important institutions, cries for attention, at least temporary repairs, as officials turn a blind eye.

 Fed up with civic apathy, residents of Kaggadasapura, CV Raman Nagar and GM Palya, held a silent protest on October 11 by declaring the road dead and performing its last rites.
 A dummy grave was made on the road where the protesters placed wreaths and even lit candles.

 The protest seems to have made some impact as workers were seen filling the potholes the very next day.
 Nevertheless, it's just a temporary solution as these 'graveyards' are back to business following the downpour on Thursday night.

 The below photographs taken on Thursday night and Friday morning show the grim reality.